YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/faq.md

 For a working example, see the "Visual Novel" sample.
 (In Unity, go to `Window > Package Manager`, and select Yarn Spinner package.
 Expand the "Samples" dropdown and select "Visual Novel" and import it.)
 Specifically, see [VNManager.cs](https://github.com/YarnSpinnerTool/YarnSpinner-Unity/blob/main/Samples~/VisualNovel/Scripts/VNManager.cs) which inherits from DialogueViewBase, and changes the character name window background color (among other effects) based on the character name.

+### How do I play a Yarn node when I click / tap on an object?

+Write input code to detect clicking / tapping, then call `DialogueRunner.StartDialogue()`.

+The example tutorial [NPC Dialogue Game](https://docs.yarnspinner.dev/unity-sample-projects/example-project-3.md) can walk you through this step-by-step.

 ### How do I play a Yarn node when I approach an object and press a button?
 (RPG-like talking to NPCs)

-This implementation will vary for every game, so Yarn Spinner purposely does not include an NPC system.
+This implementation will vary for every game, so we purposely do not attempt to design a one-size-fits-all generic NPC system.
 Here's some example pseudocode to make your own:

 ```
 if (player presses SPACE)